JuanPabloDiaz/platzi/readme.md

 There are many great concepts I learned with Platzi, many new skills I developed and many others that I still need to work on.

 I started taking classes on September and completed over 25 courses.
 To find more about the courses and certificates please click [here](https://platzi.com/p/DiazJuan/).

+---

+I enjoy taking classes online at Platzi.
+I became a Platzi Pro member on Febrary 2022 with over 46 courses.
+To find more about the courses and certificates please click [here](https://platzi.com/p/DiazJuan/).

+Platzi Challenges are another great idea that Platzi has to keep student motivated and always with hanger for learning.
+Live classes and chat discussions are part of the experience which get you involve with the community and help you create a network.

+I had the oportunity to take a few challenges and learn new skills along the way.
+Some of them harder than others but all a great experience.
+Here are the once I enjoy the most: [Datacademy](https://platzi.com/blog/escuela-data-ia-datacademy/), [Crea tu Portafolio como Web Developer](https://platzi.com/blog/portafolio-web-2022/), [Crea tu primera página web](https://platzi.com/blog/primera-pagina-web-2022/).

 <!-- - [HTML](https://html.spec.whatwg.org/)
 - [CSS](https://www.w3.org/TR/CSS/#css)